guillemontecinos/itp_fall_2019_research_methods_in_art/README.md

 # Research Methods in Art and Design
 ## Assignment 1: Bruises — The Data We Don’t See
-This project is collaboration between [Giorgia Lupi](https://giorgialupi.com/) and the musician [Kaki King](https://www.kakiking.com/)
+This project is a collaboration between [Giorgia Lupi](https://giorgialupi.com/) and the musician [Kaki King](https://www.kakiking.com/)

 ### Bruises and how the collaboration started
 This project started when the musician Kaki King realized that her daughter, Cooper had [Immune thrombocytopenic purpura (ITP) Condition](https://en.wikipedia.org/wiki/Immune_thrombocytopenic_purpura), a type of thrombocytopenic [purpura](https://en.wikipedia.org/wiki/Purpura) defined as an isolated low platelet count with a normal bone marrow in the absence of other causes of low platelets.
 ITP is an auto-immune disease that causes a characteristic red or purple bruise-like rash and an increased tendency to bleed.

-King started data collection based on Cooper's sympthoms as a way to relief her anxiety and to be able to keep control on a situation that was out of her control. ***I began to write down what I was seeing on Cooper’s skin, what activities we did that day, what treatments she had and what her reading were, as well as how I was feeling.
+King started data collection based on Cooper's symptoms as a way to relieve her anxiety and to be able to keep control on a situation that was out of her control. ***I began to write down what I was seeing on Cooper’s skin, what activities we did that day, what treatments she had and what her reading were, as well as how I was feeling.
 My fear, stress, my hope.
 My thoughts and feelings.”*** Data was collected during 4 month and then systematized by Lupi.

 ![](https://miro.medium.com/max/3840/1*Qb2Jly4jo1CXT747p7dRxA.jpeg)